 This is a key consideration.
 It means that one cannot merely apply a method to suit each requirement, but one must adopt a "systemic" approach that addresses each requirement as much as its interdependencies with the other requirements.

-- a negative impact on performance, availability, capacity and usability - a neutral or undetermined impact on maintainability and resilience
+- a positive impact on integrity - a negative impact on performance, availability, capacity and usability - a neutral or undetermined impact on maintainability and resilience